-Protection of EESS (passive) in the frequency band 36-37 GHz from non-GSO FSS space stations (See WRC-19 Document 535, 2nd section of the Annex)

-CEPT supports the protection of EESS (passive) sensors operating in the frequency band 36-37 GHz from NGSO FSS systems operating in the band 37.5-38 GHz:

-- CEPT supports an unwanted emission power limit of -31 dBW/100 MHz in the band 36-37 GHz for FSS non-GSO space stations operating at an apogee altitude above 407 km and below 2000 km in the frequency band 37.5-38 GHz for the protection of EESS (passive) cold calibration channels; - CEPT supports the inclusion of that unwanted emission power limit in a new footnote of Article 5 of the Radio Regulation during WRC-23; - CEPT supports the inclusion the inclusion of items A.25 in Annex 2 of Appendix 4 regarding the compliance with the unwanted emission limit defined in a proposed new footnote.
+WRC-23 Agenda item 9.1, topic d Protection of EESS (passive) in the frequency band 36-37 GHz from non-GSO FSS space stations CEPT position CEPT supports the protection of EESS (passive) sensors operating in the frequency band 36-37 GHz from NGSO FSS systems operating in the band 37.5-38 GHz. - CEPT supports an unwanted emission power limit of -31 dBW/100 MHz in the band 36-37 GHz for FSS non-GSO space stations operating at an apogee altitude above 407 km and below 2000 km in the frequency band 37.5-38 GHz for the protection of EESS (passive) cold calibration channels; - CEPT supports the inclusion of that unwanted emission power limit in a new footnote of Article 5 of the Radio Regulation during WRC-23. - CEPT support the inclusion the inclusion of items A.25 in Annex 2 of Appendix 4 regarding the compliance with the unwanted emission limit defined in a proposed new footnote.